 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
 If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.

-MoST and MoE invitees may only submit the following application materials to the Online Application System.
+Invitees of the above may only submit the following application materials to the Online Application System:

-- ID Photo: a digital photo in compliance with government regulations (JPG format)
+- ID Photo: a digital ID photo in compliance with government regulations (JPG format)

-- Passport: a color photocopy of the personal information page of your passport.
-Mainland Chinese applicants may submit the front and the back of your PRC identity card instead (PDF format)
+- Passport: a color photocopy of the personal information page of your passport (PDF format)

-- Letter of Invitation: a color photocopy of your letter of invitation from MoST or MoE (PDF format)
+- Letter of Invitation: a color photocopy of your Letter of Invitation from MoE, MoST, or MoFA (PDF format)